anarion80/gatsby-ghost-simply/README.md

 # 🏃‍♂️ Running

 Start the development server.
 You now have a Gatsby site pulling content from headless Ghost.
-Please ensure you have the [Simply Ghost Theme](https://github.com/godofredoninja/simply) installed in your Ghost instance, including all the Routes if you want to use all the features.
+You do not need to have original [Simply Ghost Theme](https://github.com/godofredoninja/simply) installed in your Ghost instance, nor have any additional Routes set up there.

 ```bash
 gatsby develop